 Jardin Anne Frank

-Visit the Anne Frank community garden dedicated to the young Jewish girl who wrote about her experiences during during WWII.
+Visit the Anne Frank community garden dedicated to the young Jewish girl who wrote about her experiences during WWII.
 At the entrance to this hidden oasis is a chestnut tree taken as a sapling of the old chestnut tree Anne references in her diaries.
 It’s a peaceful area to sit at a park bench and notice a small vegetable garden, pergola, playground and pretty garden.

 Notre Dame Cathedral